-year terms.
+consists of nine members including a Mayor and Vice-Mayor.
+Council members are elected at large on a nonpartisan basis to serve four-year terms.
 The elections are held biennially with five members being elected in one biennium and four in the next.
 Members of the Council elect the Mayor and Vice-Mayor from its membership.
 The City Council is responsible for passing ordinances, adopting the budget, appointing committee and board members, and hiring the City Manager, City Clerk and City Attorney.

-The City Manager is the chief executive and is responsible for carrying out the policies and ordinances of the City Council, overseeing the day-to-day operations of the City.
-He has direct oversight for seven departments including: economic development, finance, fire, human resources, information technology, police and utilities.
+The City Manager is the chief executive.
+He/she is responsible for carrying out the policies and ordinances of the City Council, and overseeing the day-to-day operations of the City.

+The individual has direct oversight for seven departments including: economic development, finance, fire, human resources, information technology, police, and utilities.
 The City's general fund budget is \$101,807,080 and its total budget is \$261,699,220.
 Overall the City has approximately 1,200 employees.